-The federal government is suing student loan servicing giant Navient, claiming that they systematically misled, cheated, and deceived student loan borrowers.
+The federal government is suing student loan servicing giant Navient, the off shoot of Sallie Mae, claiming that they systematically misled, cheated, and deceived student loan borrowers.
 The government claims that Navient’s actions resulted in many borrowers making more payments than necessary and harming the credit of vulnerable borrowers such as people with disabilities and military veterans.
 The federal government is seeking restitution for borrowers and financial penalties on the company.

 Navient is disputing the charges.
 Chief executive Jack Remondi said his company had a strong record of fighting for the borrower despite the outrageously complicated student loan process.
 Remondi gave the Washington Post some examples of instances where Navient had sought policy changes that may have made it easier for borrowers to enroll in income-driven repayment plans.
 The only thing standing in the way of those initiatives, as Remondi sees it, was the federal government.